First to Third Selection

 Checking the selection results

 At the end of the course selection process, the computer will randomly assign students to courses with a size limit.
-After the results of the random allocation have been announced, students can log on to the "Students' Inquiry System" to check the selection results.
-The check screen is divided into "Registration Successful" and "'Registration Failed'".
-The "'Registration Failed'" screen will list the reasons for the selection failure (e.g. enrolment quota exceeded).
+After the results of the random allocation have been announced, students can log on to the Student Enquiry System to check their selection results.
+The verification screen is divided into "Registration Successful" and "'Registration Failed'".
+The "'Registration Failed'" screen lists the reasons for the selection failure (e.g. enrolment quota exceeded).
 If the reason for failure is a time conflict, students will need to rearrange their schedule when the selection system is available.

-If you are currently enrolled in a pre-requisite and the final grade has not yet been reported, you will be allowed to enrol conditionally in the course because you are in the process of completing the pre-requisite.
+If you are currently enrolled in a pre-requisite and the final grade has not yet been reported, you will be allowed conditional enrolment on the course because you are in the process of completing the pre-requisite.
 However, the course selection system will automatically remove the course if you do not receive the minimum grade required.

-Course times may change and students must check their selection results prior to the start of the add/drop period and resolve any scheduling conflicts no later than the end of the add/drop period.
+Course times are subject to change and students must check their selection results before the start of the add/drop period and resolve any scheduling conflicts no later than the end of the add/drop period.